 But you can also use your chicken leftovers in pot pies, salad, quesadillas, pizza and more.

-For more ways to use rotisserie chicken, check out my article “10 Foods That Experts Say You Should Always Have at Home.”
+For more ways to use rotisserie chicken, check out my article “10 Foods That Should Always Be in Your Pantry or Fridge.”

 When I make a dish requiring rice, I almost always make extra, because my mouth starts watering at the mere thought of rice pudding.
 Store your cooked rice in the fridge for a day, and then choose from any number of online rice-pudding recipes.